st707311g/RSAvis3D/README.md

 RSAvis3D is the Python program for root segmentation from X-ray CT images.
 RSAvis3D uses a 3-D median filter and edge detection algorithm to isolate root segments.

-## Citation

-If you use this code or modified ones, please cite our work: Shota Teramoto et al. (2020) [High-throughput three-dimensional visualization of root system architecture of rice using X-ray computed tomography.](https://doi.org/10.1186/s13007-020-00612-6)

 ## Installation

     $ git clone https://github.com/st707311g/RSAvis3D.git